 Contrast is one of the most important areas of color theory you will encounter when you become a web designer because it has the greatest effect on a website’s overall usability.
 It involves the difference in hue between two colors and can range from high contrast to low.

 High contrast means that the colors you use are very different from one another, and stand out on the page, for instance, white background with black text.
 Low contrast involves two similarly alike colors, such as grey and black or royal blue and teal.
 High contrast can be attention-grabbing, but difficult to look at for long periods of time, while low contrast appears more harmonious, but can strain the eye, especially for those who are affected by colorblindness.

 4. Color Schemes Have an Effect on the Aesthetic of Your Web Design

 In order to make sure their colors fit well together, designers often use something known as a color scheme.
 These schemes are a pattern of colors you can use to convey a certain aesthetic, and there are four different kinds to choose from: monochrome, complementary, analogous, and triadic.

-Complementary schemes use opposite colors to attract attention to certain areas of your design, while a monochrome scheme uses different tints and saturations of a single color, which adds cohesion and balance to your design.
-Analogous schemes feature three colors which are closely related on the color wheel and have similar base tones, such as orange, red, and yellow, which create a sense of harmony.
+Complementary schemes use opposite colors to attract attention to certain areas of your design, while a monochrome scheme uses different tints and saturation of a single color, which adds cohesion and balance to your design.
+Analogous schemes feature three colors that are closely related to the color wheel and have similar base tones, such as orange, red, and yellow, which create a sense of harmony.
 If you place a triangle on the color wheel and pick the colors at each point, you would create a triadic scheme, which lends an overall tone of vibrant, yet balanced, color.